 This online course will be airing on June 23 – 24, 2021 after purchase.

-All course content (certificate, videos, quiz) will be available until July 23, 2021.
+Recorded footage and all course content (certificate, videos, quiz) will be available until July 23, 2021.
 Extensions cannot be granted under any circumstances.

 Registration will close on June 21, 2021.